limited-effort/snfoil-context/README.md

 #### Hook and Method Design

 SnFoil Contexts try hard to not store variables longer than necessary.
-To facilitate this we have choosen to pass an object (we normally use a hash called options) to each hook and method, and the return from the hook or method is passed down the chain to the next hook or method.
+To facilitate this we have chosen to pass an object (we normally use a hash called options) to each hook and method, and the return from the hook or method is passed down the chain to the next hook or method.

-The only method or block that does not get its value passwed down the chain is the primary action - which must always return a truthy value of whether or not the action was successful.
+The only method or block that does not get its value passed down the chain is the primary action - which must always return a truthy value of whether or not the action was successful.

 #### Hooks
 Hooks make it very easy to compose multiple actions that need to occur in a specific order.
 You can have as many repeated hooks as you would like.
 This makes defining single responsibility hooks very simple, and they will get called in the order they are defined.